 What safety features are important?

 They are relatively straightforward in terms of operation, but there are a few aspects to pay attention to in terms of safety features.
-The first thing is the safety lock that keep the bowl and lid secured together to prevent them from opening or spilling their contents while processing.
+The first thing is the safety lock that keeps the bowl and lid secured together to prevent them from opening or spilling their contents while processing.

 Not all models feature safety locks, but those that do should feel solid and snug if made from quality materials.
 Another safety feature is a place to store the power cord within the base of the appliance to prevent it from being damaged or severed when not in use.

 Most models include a plunger to help push the food down the feed tube towards the blade or disc attachment.
-Plungers are designed to force the food into the bowl without coming into contact with the blade or disc, and are thus much safer to use than a kitchen utensil or your fingers.
+Plungers are designed to force the food into the bowl without coming into contact with the blade or disc and are thus much safer to use than a kitchen utensil or your fingers.